-Jungian Odyssey 2016
+Jungian Odyssey 2017

 Since 2006 our annual conference and retreat has opened ISAPZURICH’s post-graduate program to all with interest in C.G.
 Jung and Analytical Psychology.
 “The earth has a spirit of her own,” Jung mused, and elsewhere he called it the genius loci, the spirit of the place.
 It is this, the particular genius loci, that infuses each Odyssey as it leads us to a different place in Switzerland each year and inspires each Odyssey’s topic.
-So, too, this spirit imbues our presenters’ analytic views on contemporary research in a variety of fields, and as well, their handling of traditional areas of Jungian interest—fairytale, dream, myth, art, religion, personal and collective experience, clinical practice.
+So, too, this spirit imbues our presenters’ views on contemporary research in a variety of fields, and as well, their handling of traditional areas of Jungian interest—fairytale, dream, myth, art, religion, personal and collective experience, clinical practice.

 Venue, Cost, Registration